 Even with health insurance, it can be tough for clients to afford hospital payments.

 Hospital indemnity plans provide a fixed amount of money directly to the beneficiary upon a qualifying event.
 This predetermined benefit can pay for deductibles, ER visits, observation stays, surgeries, medications, transportation, lodging, health screenings, and more.
 Additionally, individuals can add riders to these policies to help pay for cancer, ambulance, or skilled nursing related costs!

 If you’re a Medicare sales agent, offering this product is a great way to go that extra mile for clients.
 It’s truly possible to earn more money selling hospital indemnity insurance.
 And, one of the greatest things about these plans is that you can sell them year-round!

 Let’s take a look at some statistics.
 According to the Kaiser Family Foundation:

 - 48% of Medicare beneficiaries are in MA plans.

 - 89% of MA beneficiaries are enrolled in Medicare Advantage Prescription Drug (MAPD) plans.

-- Those in MA plans in 2020 have average out-of-pocket limit of $4,925 dollars for in-network services (HMOs or PPOs) and an average out-of-pocket limit of $8,828 dollars for out-of-network services (PPOs).
+- MA plan enrollees have an average out-of-pocket limit of $4,927 dollars for in-network services (HMOs or PPOs) and an average out-of-pocket limit of $9,245 dollars for out-of-network services (PPOs).